-The top investments of a discretionary portfolio management mandate are specific to each individual portfolio.
-Investors who have entered into an agreement for Deutsche Bank (Suisse) SA discretionary portfolio management with the application of sustainability criteria in the selection of financial instruments are provided with a personalised report entitled 'Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852' for their portfolio for 2024, which specifies the portfolio's key investments.
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: The top investments of a discretionary portfolio management mandate are specific to each individual portfolio.
+Investors who have entered into an agreement for Deutsche Bank (Suisse) SA discretionary portfolio management applying sustainability criteria in the selection of financial instruments are provided with a personalised report entitled 'Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852' for their portfolio for 2024, which specifies the portfolio's key investments.